Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers-2/index.md

 ```

 ### Decision
-There are no strictly right or wrong decision on this.
-It should be always based on the use case.
-You can even think about combining the benefits of both, e.g., use HTTP semantics for option 1 as well, though it may lead to confusion if developers only rely on the success flag and ignore HTTP status.
+There’s no definitive right or wrong choice between the two approaches—what works best depends on the specific use case.
+In some scenarios, combining elements of both can be beneficial—for example, applying HTTP semantics while using a consistent response structure .

-There’s no absolute right or wrong choice between the two approaches—it ultimately depends on the specific use case.
-In some cases, it may even make sense to combine elements of both, such as using HTTP status codes alongside a consistent response structure (Option 1).
-However, this hybrid approach can introduce ambiguity if developers rely solely on fields like `success` and overlook the HTTP status code.
+However, this hybrid model can lead to confusion if developers focus only on indicators like a success flag and ignore the actual HTTP status code.